Live-changing gifts to transform the lives of people affected by leprosy!

 Blindness in poverty is a disaster - even more so when leprosy numbs your nerves so you cannot even feel your way.
 What a blessing, then, when leprosy-related blindness can be reversed through surgery.
 Your gift will restore sight and hope.

-On Christmas Day you can say to a friend or relative, "you have paid for someone to stay for a whole day in a leprosy hospital.
+You can say to a friend or relative, "you have paid for someone to stay for a whole day in a leprosy hospital.
 They could never have possibly afforded this without you."
 Your gift will help them overcome serious disabilities and rejoin their community.

 Imagine if your eyes could never fully close.
 Tiny specks of dust and dirt could cause infection, irritation and blindness.
 That's what can happen when leprosy damages the eye's nerve endings.
 These glasses are a simple but effective way to protect vulnerable eyes and save someone's sight.